ART COLLECTIVE

 Picture

-Secondhand Lioness
+Secondhand Lioness (bio before passing)

-CL Porter is an active real estate broker for forty-four years with a passion for art in many forms for as long as she can remember.
-Following in Grandma Moses footsteps, at 77 years of age she is a multi media artist, currently working in fabric art.
+CL Porter is an active real estate broker for forty-six years with a passion for art in many forms for as long as she can remember.
+Following in Grandma Moses footsteps, at 80 years of age she is a multi media artist, currently working in fabric art.
 She is inspired by color, texture and the challenge and possibility of incorporating thrifted, upcycled and found items into her art.
 She is also inspired by the creativity of the wonderful community of artists her daughter, Chelsea has introduced into her life.

 Losing her son to cancer in 2018, she made memory hearts for his Celebration of Life and continues to make hearts as a way to heal her own.
 She is currently making textile art in the form of Boho Jellyfish pins, cuff bracelets and fabric amulets using upcycled fabric, yarn, bits and bobs and beads.